 He also uses CT scan to evaluate the extent of tumors in the nasal cavity.
 He will also take chest x-rays to determine if the cancer has metastasized to the lungs.

 Conventional treatment of choice for nasal tumors in dogs is radiation.

-Radiation is not curative.
-The goal is to shrink the tumor in order to increase lifespan and keep a good life quality for the dog.
+Radiation cannot cure the dog of nasal cancer.
+The goal is to shrink the tumor in order to increase lifespan and keep a good quality of life for the dog.

 Radiation therapy is available only in select cities and veterinary schools.
-(The University of Wisconsin Veterinary School has the most precise radiation for nasal tumors.)
+(In the USA, the University of Wisconsin Veterinary School has the most precise radiation for nasal tumors.)

 For radiation to be most effective and successful, it should be combined with CT scans which are capable of locating problem areas even at the back of the sinuses in the nasal cavity (areas usually overlooked by x-rays).